Purchase Orders: All You Ever Need to Know

 How do purchase orders work?

-Purchase orders formalize the buying process by detailing a buyer’s request for goods or services, which, when accepted by the seller, becomes a legally binding agreement.
+The purchasing process formalizes buying functions by detailing a buyer’s request for goods or services, which, when accepted by the seller, becomes a legally binding agreement.
 Purchase orders function as a systematic approach to the buying process.
 At a high level, here is how purchase orders work:

 -